dogweather/forkful/content/en/powershell/files-and-io/writing-to-standard-error.md

 weight: 25
 ---

-## What & Why?

-Writing to standard error (stderr) in PowerShell involves sending error messages or diagnostics directly to the stderr stream, distinct from the standard output (stdout) stream.
-This separation allows for more precise control over a script's output, enabling developers to direct normal and error messages to different destinations, which is fundamental for error handling and logging.

 ## How to:
 PowerShell simplifies the process of writing to stderr through the use of the `Write-Error` cmdlet or by directing output to the `$host.ui.WriteErrorLine()` method.
 However, for direct stderr redirection, you might prefer using .NET methods or the file descriptor redirection offered by PowerShell itself.

 **Example 1:** Using `Write-Error` to write an error message to stderr.